Letting Go of Mom Guilt | There is No Perfect Summer

 Mom Guilt is a trickster.
 It points to what our families & kids don't have.
 It doesn't lie.
 Our kids don't get it all, but it doesn't tell the entire story.

-Now that my children are older, my son is in school, and summer is the only time we’re off together, I dream about travel.
-Heading back to the beach we love, going to Disney for the first time, and seeing faraway family and friends.
-Then life happens.
+When my children got older, and my son went to school, summer was the only time we were off together.
+I dreamt about traveling.
+Heading back to the beach we love, going to Disney for the first time, going overseas, and seeing faraway family and friends.
+Then life happened.
 In 2018, emergency renovations dried up all our savings and canceled our travel plans.
-In 2020, 2021, 2022 … there’s always something, right!?
+In 2020, 2021, 2022, no one was traveling.
+In 2023, we needed to reopen our Airbnb, and this year (2024), we’re moving our new high school graduate to a trade school a state away.
+There’s always something, right!?

 Mom Guilt is a trickster.
 It points to what our families & kids don't have.
 It doesn't lie.
 Our kids don't get it all, but it doesn't tell the entire story.Summer is a mixed bag.
 Summer is sunshine, swimming, vacations, no homework or lunches to pack.
 Summer is kids saying, “I’m bored,” fights about technology, fights with siblings, expensive vacations, daycares, and camps.